s-diniro/ioti-shields/QueryableComplexShield/README.md

 # Queryable complex shield

 This shield shows how to join two data streams together to support more complex use cases.
-The shield is also using simple Json queries to filter streams events.
-The json queries are based on [JsonPath](https://github.com/json-path/JsonPath).
-To test your json queries, you can use this [website](http://jsonpath.herokuapp.com/).
-There, you could simply put the event data coming from the sensor in a json format and run the json queries against it.
+The shield is also using simple JSON queries to filter streams events.
+The JSON queries are based on [JSONPath](https://github.com/json-path/JsonPath).

+To test your JSON queries, you can use the [JSONPath Evaluator website](http://jsonpath.herokuapp.com/).
+You can put the event data coming from the sensor in a JSON format and run the JSON queries against it.

-## How shield works
+## How the shield works

-The shield has two IBM streams operators as explained below:
+The shield has the following IBM streams operators:

 1. A [Filter operator](https://www.ibm.com/support/knowledgecenter/en/SSCRJU_4.2.1/com.ibm.streams.toolkits.doc/spldoc/dita/tk$spl/op$spl.relational$Filter.html) at the beginning of each data stream to filter the events based on the shield logic.
-2. A [Join operator](https://www.ibm.com/support/knowledgecenter/en/SSCRJU_4.2.1/com.ibm.streams.toolkits.doc/spldoc/dita/tk$spl/op$spl.relational$Join.html) which is a power operator that allows you to correlate events from two streams that are based on user-specified match predicates and window configurations.
-This operator is used in this shield to join, and partition the two streams based on event's userId.
+2. A [Join operator](https://www.ibm.com/support/knowledgecenter/en/SSCRJU_4.2.1/com.ibm.streams.toolkits.doc/spldoc/dita/tk$spl/op$spl.relational$Join.html), which is a power operator that enables you to correlate events from two streams that are based on user-specified match predicates and window configurations.
+This operator is used in this shield to join and partition the two streams based on an event's userId.

-The events in both streams are filtered using json queries as an input which is executed using a helper java function [executeJsonQuery(message, query)](./impl/java/src/com/ibm/iot4i/examples/ExecuteJsonQueryImpl.java).
+The events in both streams are filtered by using JSON queries as an input which is executed by a helper Java function [executeJsonQuery(message, query)](./impl/java/src/com/ibm/iot4i/examples/ExecuteJsonQueryImpl.java).

 The main shield code is [here](./com.ibm.iot4i.examples/QueryableComplexShield.spl)

 ![Queryable Complex Shield](./images/queryable-complex-shield.png)

-## Using shield
+## Using the shield

 This shield expects the following parameters:

-- **stream1EntryConditionJsonQueries** : the json queries used to provide an entry condition to filter events that doesn't belong to this shield.
+- **stream1EntryConditionJsonQueries** : The JSON queries that provide an entry condition to filter events that do not belong to this shield.
-- **stream2EntryConditionJsonQueries** : the json queries used to provide the main shield logic
+- **stream2EntryConditionJsonQueries** : The JSON queries that provide the main shield logic.
-- **stream1SlidingWindowInSeconds** : the Time-based eviction policy time in seconds for the first stream.
-For more information, check IBM streams sliding windows [here](https://developer.ibm.com/streamsdev/2014/08/22/spl-sliding-windows-explained/).
+- **stream1SlidingWindowInSeconds** : The time-based eviction policy time in seconds for the first stream.
+For more information, see [SPL sliding windows explained](https://developer.ibm.com/streamsdev/2014/08/22/spl-sliding-windows-explained/).
-- **actionParams** : the params needed by the external action, example is shown below:
+- **actionParams** : The parameters that are needed by the external action, as shwon in the following example:

 ```json
 {